lalohamb/lalohamb/README.md

 Recent Projects

-HoodCoin (HoodC): A composite Ethereum token integrating Crowdsale, DAO governance, and NFT utility to empower small businesses, content creators, and investors.
+HoodCoin (HOODc): A composite Ethereum token integrating Crowdsale, DAO governance, and NFT utility to empower small businesses, content creators, and investors.
 Blockchain Governance for Trusts: Innovating governance models using blockchain technology to support marginalized communities and safeguard their interests.
 Custom Smart Contracts: Developed contracts with advanced functionalities like digital signatures and ZKPs.
 DIY Car Cam: Enhanced a python functional car cam system using Raspberry Pi 4, showcasing innovation in IoT solutions.